-The best OLED TVs offer pretty much the best picture quality around at the moment.
-And while they were once the preserve of those prepared to spend some serious cash, cheap OLED TVs are slowly becoming available.
+The best OLED TVs offer some of the best picture quality around at the moment.
+And while they were once the preserve of those with particularly deep pockets, prices have slowly come down and some of the cheapest OLED TVs are now among the best.

 It's basically the next step on from LCD.
 Because they don't require a backlight, OLED, or Organic Light-Emitting Diode, televisions can be ultra-thin, and because each pixel can be switched off individually (creating a 'true' black), they have unbelievable black levels.

 OLED is also a more efficient and eco-friendly technology than LCD.
-They are expensive to produce, however, which is why you don't often see OLED TVs under 55 inches.
+They are expensive to produce, however, which is why you don't currently see OLED TVs under 55 inches.

-The best OLED televisions combine 4K and HDR technology to devastating effect.
-We've rounded up the cream of the OLED crop below, from surprisingly affordable budget OLED TVs to the very best OLED screens money can buy.
+The very best OLED televisions combine 4K and HDR technology to devastating effect.
+We've rounded up the cream of the crop below, including the cheapest OLED TV we've tested, to the very best OLED TVs money can buy.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for OLED TV deals.

-LG has more invested in OLED than any other company, but if this 2019 OLED TV is anything to go by, it's onto a safe bet.
-It's lovely to look at before you even turn it on, with such slim bezels you could mistake it for a floating set (especially when wall mounted).
+This 65in version of LG's C9 looks lovely to look at before you even turn it on, with such slim bezels you could mistake it for a floating set (especially when wall mounted).
 The picture doesn't disappoint - black levels are suitably inky, while the image goes brilliantly bright, creating a stunning level of contrast in the image.
 And while the speakers are pretty well hidden, they create great sound.
-A fantastic option for any film or TV fan.
+A fantastic option for any film or TV fan looking for a set bigger than 55in and another 2019 What Hi-Fi?
+Award-winner.

 Read the full review: LG OLED65C9PLA